SynaptomeMapping/SynaptomeExplorerV2/README.md

 The datasets can be found in: [TBD]

 The first time the application is executed with a particular dataset, intermediate files are generated, that will be used to accelerate future runs.
 The generation time of these intermediate files can vary from several seconds to a few minutes.
+The intermediate files are placed in a folder called "RuntimeCache", under the working directory at the time of execution.

 For further description and how to use instructions, please refer to synaptome_explorer_v2.pdf